Recent Contributions to Theories of Discrimination: Learning and Discrimination

-Che, Kim and Zhong (2019) study statistical discrimination in markets where ratings and recommendations facilitate social learning among users.
-They introduce a model in which long-lived buyers and sellers wish to trade, but, in each period, their meetings are subject to search frictions.
-There is a platform that provides buyers with \emph{ratings} that are informative about the quality of the goods provided by each of the sellers.
-The sellers can provide high or low quality goods, but also differ in their payoff-irrelevant identities.
+\cite{chekimzhong2019} show how discriminatory \emph{learning traps} can arise in markets where ratings and recommendations facilitate social learning among users.
+They introduce a model in which buyers and sellers repeatedly and bilaterally meet to trade.
+Sellers differ in terms of the quality of the good they provide, good or bad, and also have differing payoff-irrelevant identities.
+There is a platform that provides buyers with ratings that are informative about the quality of the goods provided by each of the sellers.
 The platform is assumed to be unbiased in the sense that, given some information about a seller's quality, it generates the same rating regardless of that seller's identity.
-However, discrimination may still arise due to the platform's data-acquisition process.
-Information about a seller's quality is acquired whenever they transact with a buyer, who then reports to the platform whether the good they received was of low or high quality.

-Because data is sampled only when transactions occur, and because buyers wish to transact with the sellers they believe are of high quality -- those with good ratings -- then much data is generated about sellers who already have high ratings, and little data is observed about low-rated sellers.\footnote{Vellodi (2021) studies a model with this same mechanism, i.e., where information about well-regarded, established, sellers is generated more quickly than about incoming sellers with no previous reputation.
-He argues that platform rating design can be used to counteract this force and incentivize new sellers to enter the market.
-While his model is not applied to study discrimination, similar ratings design results may also apply when a platform's objective is to minimize the scope for statistical discrimination.} A discriminatory feedback loop may ensue: if sellers of a dis-favored identity are seldom sampled by buyers, despite their good ratings, then a good rating becomes a less informative signal about their quality.
+Discrimination may still arise due to the platform's data-acquisition process: information about a seller's quality is generated whenever they transact with a buyer, who then reports to the platform whether the good they received was of low or high quality.
+Because data is sampled only when transactions occur, and because buyers wish to transact with the sellers they believe are of high quality -- those with good ratings -- then much data is generated about sellers who already have high ratings, and little data is observed about low-rated sellers.
+A discriminatory feedback loop may ensue: if sellers of a dis-favored identity are seldom sampled by buyers, despite their good ratings, then a good rating becomes a less informative signal about their quality.
 Which, in turn, encourages buyers in the next period not to transact with positively-rated sellers of the dis-favored identity.